 Key Stage 1

 We have ensured that all skills from the new National Curriculum https://www.gov.uk/government/collections/national-curriculum are interwoven throughout the core subjects, Maths and English, as well as the foundation subjects throughout the year.
-One topic might allow for more art/DT and music to be taught (e.g. Toy Story) while another topic may cover more history and geography skills (e.g. On the Move).
-Curriculum maps for each half term will be placed on the school’s website under the relevant year group.
-Our curriculum reflects our Academy Values; Resilience, Empathy, Achievement, Communication and Honesty.
+One topic might allow for more Art/DT and music to be taught (e.g. Toys) while another topic may cover more history and geography skills (e.g. Transport).
+Our curriculum reflects our Academy Values; Resilience, Empathy, Ambition, Creativity and Honesty.

 Phonics is taught to all children in daily sessions that are tailored to each child’s ability starting in Reception and continuing throughout Year 1 and Year 2.
 We follow Ruth Miskin’s ‘Read Write Inc’ scheme of phonics.
 Children are taught in ability groups across the year groups to enable focused development of their phonics knowledge and application.